aaltsys/doc-newwares/master/index.rst

 #. :ref:`codes:index`.

-   WARES uses industry recognized codes for units of measure, contact function, and a host of other purposes.
+   WARES uses industry recognized codes for units of measure, contact functions, and a host of other purposes.
 Did we mention the codes?
-All the applicable standard codes and options specific to WARES are documented in this section.
+Industry standard codes as well as options specific to WARES are documented in this section.

 #. :ref:`resources:index`.